The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: Immune system cells responsible for eliminating fragmented pigments.

 Macrophages are the main biological actors in tattoo removal.
-These are the same cells that originally captured ink particles when the tattoo was created.
-The laser breaks these aggregates into particles small enough for renewed phagocytosis.
-Recent research suggests a role for resident skin macrophages in recapturing pigments, which may explain some observed recurrences.
+It was already macrophages that captured the ink particles when the tattoo was first done.
+The laser breaks these aggregates into particles small enough for fresh phagocytosis.
+Recent research shows a role for skin-resident macrophages in re-capturing pigments, which explains some of the recurrences observed.

 See also: Phagocytosis, Lymphatic drainage, Macrophage activity.